Cloud

 94% of Respondents Using Cloud

-What is On-Premises Infrastructure?
+What Is On-Premises Infrastructure?

 While cloud is trending, on-premises still holds relevance for: